Country Research Leads

 KASETSART UNIVERSITY, THAILAND

 Anupong Praisri is an in-service teacher at Nareerat School Phrae, Thailand since 2018.
 Also, he is currently a Ph.D. student in Science Education at Kasetsart University (KU), Thailand.
 He graduated with a Bachelor of Science (B.S.) in Chemistry from KU in 2014 and graduated with a Master of Education (M.Ed.) in Science Education KU in 2017 as well.
 His PhD advisor is Associate Professor Dr. Chatree Faikhamta.
 Anupong is working on science teachers’ epistemic knowledge about models and modeling and enhancing their epistemic understanding and practice of modeling through Lesson Study (LS).

 University of dundee, scotland

 Song Xue is a Ph.D. student at the School of Education and Social Work, the University of Dundee.
 Prior to joining the faculty at the University of Dundee, he finished his postgraduate studies in the field of chemistry education in the Zhejiang Normal University, China.
-During his postgraduate, he worked on teaching modesl and modeling.
-His research mainly focused on the nature of the scientific model; developing a kind of modeling strategy to promote student’s modeling in science.
+During his postgraduate, he worked on teaching models and modeling.
+His research mainly focused on the nature of the scientific model and developing a modeling strategy to promote student’s modeling in science.
 He had overseas educational experience in Kaohsiung normal University, Taiwan and Ohio State University, USA.
-Song is working on technology-enhanced science education and aims to utilize new digital technologies.
+Song is working on technology-enhanced science education and aims to utilize new digital technologies in his research.